ed77441/EmotionDetection/README.md

 ### Steps
 1. First step is trying to get as many image data as we can
-2. Normalize all the image data to the same size
+2. Normalize all the image data to the same size and grayscale
 3. Training the model based on preprocessed image data
 4. Predict outcome on video or stream